cirosantilli/java-cheat/README.md

 ## JAVA_HOME

-TODO what is it?
-Is it necessary even if the Java executable is already selected? <http://stackoverflow.com/questions/5102022/what-does-the-java-home-environment-variable-do>
+TODO what is it? <http://stackoverflow.com/questions/5102022/what-does-the-java-home-environment-variable-do> Setting it does not change whih `java` utility is found, that depends only on the `PATH`.

-If:

-    readlink -f `which java`

-says:

-    /usr/lib/jvm/java-7-oracle/jre/bin/java

-then you could set:

-    export JAVA_HOME='/usr/lib/jvm/java-7-oracle'

 ## Classpath